Pre-Arrival Student Guide

 Settling in

-House Parents will interact with you most, especially at first.
+House Parents and Advisors will interact with you most, especially at first.
 Go to these adults with questions and needs, but always feel free to ask any adult for support.
-Once classes begin, students also have teachers and a dedicated University & Academic Advisor for support.
+Once classes begin, students also have teachers and a dedicated University & Academic Counselor for support.

 Staying healthy